sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 > </cite>
 > </footer>

-Note: By definition, you don't know what's going on, so there's no sure way to recover.
+Note: This makes sense.
+By definition, you don't know what's going on, so there's no sure way to recover.
 This comes from Node not separating your application from the server.
 With power comes responsibility.

 ### What to do?